see-also-studio/make-website/src/pages/index.md

           * How to access the studios and resources

-          * Applying to run an activity – download the proposal form
+          * Applying to run an activity and download the proposal form

           * Find inspiration in the MAKE Activity Library
   - type: expandable